 Monturque has a unique viewpoint known as the Mirador de los Paseillos or the "Balcón del Mundo" (Balcony of the World), where visitors can get amazing panoramic views across the surrounding Córdoba province.
 It has around 1900 inhabitants.

-During the Roman domination, the important Via Anticaria was controlled from this point, intercepting the journeys of those coming from Iponuba (Baena), Ucubi (Espejo) and Ategua (Teba la Vieja, east of Santa Cruz, Córdoba).
-The Republican Period is marked by the confrontation between Cesareans and Pompeiians in 45 A.C.
-Following the victory of Caesar, all Hispania experienced a radical transformation in many areas of cultural life.
+During the Roman times the important road Via Anticaria was manages from this location, intercepting those travelling from Iponuba (Baena), Ucubi (Espejo) and Ategua (Teba la Vieja, east of Santa Cruz, Córdoba).
+The Roman Republican Period was marked by the confrontation between Cesareans and Pompeiians in 45 BC Following the victory of Caesar, all Hispania experienced a radical transformation in many areas of cultural life.
 Some historians place Monturque as one of the bases acquired by Julius Caesar in the Battle of Munda (45 B.C.) against the supporters of Pompey.

-During the Imperial Stage, Monturque was integrated into the Province of Hispania Ulterior between the years 197 and 27 A.C.
+During the earlier Roman Imperial Period Monturque was integrated into the Province of Hispania Ulterior between the years 197 and 27 BC.
 At the same time, it was integrated into the Conventus Astigitanus and around the years 73-74 A.D., the Roman Monturque was organized as a municipality under Latin law.
 This timeline indicates that by the Flavian era, Monturque already had very Romanized ways of life.
-This changed in the third century A.D. when there was an acute economic crisis throughout the Empire that triggered the decline of the municipal regime and the progressive abandonment of urban forms of life.
+This changed in the third century A.D. when there was an acute economic crisis throughout the Empire that triggered the decline of the municipal regime and the progressive abandonment of urban life.

 In 1357, King Pedro I decided to hand the town over to his faithful supporter, Martín López de Córdoba, forming the title of Señorío de Monturque.
 However, Enrique II de Trastámara arranged in 1367 for Monturque to be incorporated, along with Aguilar de la Frontera, Montilla and Cabra, into the domains that Gonzalo Fernández de Córdoba was forging on the site of the old manor of Aguilar.
 From that point, and throughout the Late Middle Ages, Monturque continued to belong to the state of the House of Aguilar.